Accounting faculty member, Bill Mayew, who instructs this program, offers his perspective on the virtual program format.

 Ensure that you're all set to participate before the program starts.
 We will be hosting a cohort introduction prior to the first class:

-For more information about our new format, please contact Meredith Conder at 919.660.1972 or send an email to email@example.com.
+For more information about our new format, please send us an email at firstname.lastname@example.org.

 To participate in this course you must have a working webcam, and have downloaded the Zoom Cloud Meeting app onto your laptop.